NinadPatil66/PwC-PowerBI-Virtual-Experience-Program/README.md

 # Introduction:
 The virtual experience program provided a risk-free way to experience work on the job at PwC.
 I worked through different real-life but fictitious business use cases where PowerBI was used to design convincing visualizations to identify patterns, risks and opportunities in data, and turn them into actionable insights.

+## Details:
+•	Completed a job simulation where I strengthened my PowerBI skills to better understand clients and their data visualisation needs.
+•	Demonstrated expertise in data visualization through the creation of Power BI dashboards that effectively conveyed KPIs, showcasing the ability to respond to client requests with well-designed solutions.
+•	Strong communication skills reflected in concise and informative email communication with engagement partners, delivering valuable insights and actionable suggestions based on data analysis.
+•	Leveraged analytical problem-solving skills to examine HR data, particularly focusing on gender-related KPIs, and identified root causes for gender balance issues at the executive management level, highlighting a commitment to data-driven decision-making.

 ## PowerBI-Dashboard-1: Call Centre Trends
 Respond to the client's request by providing a well-designed Power BI dashboard reflecting the requested KPIs.
 The client is PhoneNow, a telecom giant.
 Their call centre manager contacted you to provide some level of insight and transparency into the call centre data, for example, the total number of calls answered and abandoned, speed of answer, length of calls, overall customer satisfaction, etc. This will help her in getting an accurate overview of long-term trends in customer and agent behaviour.
 These insights will then be further discussed with the management.